Saasufy/saasufy-components/README.md

 - `route-path`: The path of the page.
 Supports custom URL parameters in the format `/org/:orgId/user/:userId`.
 - `partial-route`: An optional attribute which, if specified, will allow the `route-path` to be matched partially from the start.
 This can be used to ignore the ending of a path which is not relevant to the page in order to avoid unnecessary re-renders.
 - `redirect`: An optional path/route which this page should redirect to.
 Note that the content of this page will not be shown so it should always be empty.
-- `no-auth-redirect`: An optional alternative path/route to redirect to if the user lands on this page but they are not authenticated.
+- `no-auth-redirect`: An optional alternative path/route to redirect to if the user is on this page but they are not authenticated.
 If the user is authenticated, then the content of the template will be displayed as normal.
-- `auth-redirect`: An optional alternative path/route to redirect to if the user lands on this page but they are already authenticated.
+- `auth-redirect`: An optional alternative path/route to redirect to if the user is on this page but they are already authenticated.
 If the user is not authenticated, then the content of the template will be displayed as normal.
 - `hard-redirect`: An optional, additional attribute which can be specified alongside a `redirect`, `no-auth-redirect` or `auth-redirect` attribute to ensure that any redirect will change the URL in the address bar.
 Redirects are `soft` redirects by default; this means that they redirect the user to the target page but keep the current URL path unchanged.

 ### socket-provider